MdMehedi-Hassan/Basic-Python-Problem-Solving/README.md

 # Basic-Python-Problem-Solving

-This is based on AI lab.
+This is based on Artificial Intelligence and Expert System Lab.
 <br>
 Author- Mehedi.
 <br>